Section 1. NAME.

 ARTICLE VIPRIVILEGES AND OBLIGATIONS

 Section 1.
-The privileges and obligations of Members, in addition to those otherwise provided in these By-Laws, shall be specified in this Article.
+In addition to those otherwise provided in these Bylaws, shall be specified in this Article.

 Section 3.
 Any REALTOR® Member of the Association may be disciplined by the Board of Directors for violations of the Code of Ethics or other duties of membership, after a hearing as described in the Code of Ethics and Arbitration Manual of the Association, provided that the discipline imposed is consistent with the discipline authorized by the Professional Standards Committee of the NATIONAL ASSOCIATION OF REALTORS® as set forth in the Code of Ethics and Arbitration Manual of the National Association.